 Do you know if your children are drinking enough water?
-Do you know how much should they be drinking each day?
+Do you know how much they should be drinking each day?
 Water for kids is just as important as it is for you.

-An Ask the Expert column says toddler-age children should drink at least four 8-ounce servings of water each day.
+Toddler-age children should drink at least four 8-ounce servings of water each day.
 This is in addition to the recommended 16 ounces of milk they should be drinking every day.

 Three hydration tips

-1. Make it an hourly habit
+1. Make it an hourly habit.

-2. Just eat it
+2. Just eat it.

-3. Know the signs
+3. Know the signs.

 Proper hydration is essential to maintaining body temperature, moving food and other nutrients through the digestive system, and keeping your child at a healthy weight.
-Make sure to keep them — and yourself — hydrated!
+Make sure to keep them—and yourself—hydrated!